Luxondes/bridges/bridge_RSA/readme.md

 </p>
 # Variables

-Modify values of properties.txt for setup RSA.
+Modify values of properties.ini for setup RSA.